EricFecteau/rust-data-analysis/src/3_transformation/5_joins.md

 === Rust 3_5_1_joins block_2
 ```

 If we print the result, it shows that we have a DataFrame of over 3 million rows (5 x ~600,000 rows per 1% sample).
-It is also possible to see that `chunk` has multiple monthly values.
+It is also possible to see that `chunk` has multiple values.

 ```rust
 === Rust 3_5_1_joins block_3